drandell/hannah-website/static/media/learn_more.d768b130.md

 MT is great if you’re simply looking up something on a website and want to use it to get an idea of what the text means.
 However, if you want a translation that needs a lot of creativity as well as true accuracy, only a human translator can provide this for you.

-4. ##### US into UK English
+4. ##### Localisation

-Despite being the same language, there are many differences between UK and US English.
-This goes further than just spelling (for example: colour, color).
-Text that has been written for the US market will not necessarily work for the UK market, and vice versa.
-It is important that if you have American English text and are looking to bring this to a UK audience, adjustments will need to be made before publishing it.
-I will be able to adapt your US English text and tailor it to the UK market.
+Localisation and translation share some characteristics, but localisation does go one step further.
+It is a process that involves adapting content to a particular language and culture to make it sound more natural and culturally appropriate to its target audience.
+Whether you need an American website localised to a UK audience or vice-versa, I can tailor your text for a specific English-speaking market.